 10 x must see sights and activities in Rotterdam

-The story of the city, the bombardment and reconstruction, and the drive to innovate that locals still use today to shape their city all make Rotterdam a fascinating place to visit.
 Rotterdam is a must-see city with lots of attractions, monuments and architectural highlights to look out for.
-Find out where to go and what to do and discover the highlights of Rotterdam in this top 10 list of things to do and see.
+There’s always something new to see or do in the city.
+In the realm of architecture, Rotterdam is a feast for the eyes.
+Find out where to go and what to do and discover the highlights in this top 10 list of things to do and see.
 Prefer to explore on your own?
 Get inspired by our City Map.
-The City Map can be bought at the Rotterdam Tourist Information service points or you can download it for free.
+It is freely available at most hotels and attractions, as well as all our Rotterdam Tourist Information service points (or download the map here).
+Or maximize your Rotterdam adventure with the Rotterdam City Card.

 1. Depot Boijmans Van Beuningen